zopyx/zopyx.smartprintng.server/docs/source/README.rst

     force_tls = False
     no_tls = False

-You have to pass the name of the email configuration file to ``paster`` when starting then server::
+You have to pass the name of the email configuration file to ``pserve`` when starting then server::

-    bin/paster serve server.ini mail_config=/path/to/email.ini
+    bin/pserve server.ini mail_config=/path/to/email.ini

 Source code
 -----------